 Entire Agreement.
-This Agreement fully supersedes and replaces any existing employment agreement between or among the Employee and the Company.
-Further, this Agreement constitutes the entire agreement and understanding between the Parties and supersedes and preempts any prior understandings, representations or other agreements of the Parties, written or oral, which may have related to the subject matter hereof in any way.
+This Agreement constitutes the entire agreement and understanding between the Parties, and supersedes and preempts any prior representations, understandings or other agreements of the Parties, written or oral written or oral, which may have related to the subject matter hereof in any way.

 Severability.
 If any provision of this Agreement is invalid or unenforceable, the invalidity or unenforceability shall not affect any other provision hereof and this Agreement shall be construed in all respects as if the invalid or unenforceable provision had been omitted.